secmancer/sec-notes-repo/HTB Academy/SOC Analyst Prerequisites/Intro to Assembly Language/Basic Instructions/Data Movement.md

   - Use `[ ]` brackets with `mov` to load the **value at an address**.
   - Use `lea` to load **addresses** directly, useful for offset calculations.
 - **Swapping Data**: `xchg` is a simple way to swap values between two locations.

+## Questions
+- Add an instruction at the end of the attached code to move the value in "rsp" to "rax".
+What is the hex value of "rax" at the end of program execution?
+	- 0x400